 Everyday my Twitter timeline contains instructions how to speak.
 This week it was ‘stigma’, ‘discharge’, ‘commit’ (which is a standing item in such discussions), ‘patient’ and probably a few others which I don’t remember.
 So, I started wondering who owns language and, more particularly, who has the right to tell me how to speak.

 The moment I posed the question, I thought that the answer is way more complex than it appears.
 For example, teachers tell children how to speak.
-My favourite example is my son’s teacher who insisted my son was in contravention of an important linguist law because he didn’t speak in ‘full sentences’.
+My favourite example is my son’s teacher who insisted my son was in contravention of an important linguistic law because he didn’t speak in ‘full sentences’.
 When I asked the teacher whether she always spoke in full sentences, she responded with a brief:

 and I despaired.
-As a little aside, I’d add that in fact very few, if any, people speak in full sentences and the directive to do so has little to do with communication, but most to do with disciplining the children.
+As a little aside, I’d add that in fact very few, if any, people speak in full sentences and the directive to do so has little to do with communication, but most to do with disciplining children.

-Every year, you can learn about the new words which were included in the Oxford English Dictionary.
+Every year you can learn about new words which were included in the Oxford English Dictionary.
 The OED authorises such words and they officially enter the English language.
 And so, it seems, linguists and lexicographers have the right to tell us which words to use or how to spell them.
 In fact, social elites have a long tradition of telling the rest of us how to speak or write.
 My favourite anecdote (likely to be untrue, still I think it’s funny) is about an eminent Polish writer, Maria Dąbrowska.
-She apparently took part in a discussion whether the Polish (vulgar) noun referring to a penis should be spelled as ‘huj’ or as ‘chuj’ (apart from parts of the east of Poland, the pronunciation of both words is the same).
+She apparently took part in a discussion whether the Polish (vulgar) noun referring to the penis should be spelled as ‘huj’ or as ‘chuj’ (apart from parts of the east of Poland, the pronunciation of both words is the same).
 Dąbrowska argued for the latter as it would make it longer.

 It is within this tradition that instructions how to speak about suicide or mental illness are located.
 Academics, doctors, advocates all assume to have the right to tell others how to speak.
 They assume the authority to change language or at least its use.
 I have a number of problems with it.

 Well, I was recently hospitalised and a few days before being discharged, I was told that I could have died.
-The consultant explained that I literally had days, possibly hours to live and that I was very lucky.
+The consultant explained that I literally had had days, possibly even hours to live and that I was very lucky.
 Words cannot express how much I didn’t care about being discharged.
 I do care, however, about being alive.
 Please, do let us keep things in perspective.

 2. The second reason is that the list of the proscribed words will never be full or even half full.
 Language is contextual and what’s problematic in one context, it’s not in another.
 This simple and very obvious fact, however, seemingly cannot penetrate medicine as it obsesses about the words it identifies as undesirable.

 Indeed, I am very tired of reading that ‘words hurt’.
 No, they don’t.
 People do.
 People hurt other people.
 Sometimes they do it with words, often with those which are not on the boo-boo list.
 For me, for example, it’s the word ‘squint’ (because I have strabismus, not a bloody squint!!) and some other uses of ‘non-medical’ language.
-I recently wrote that I would not go as far as say that I would prefer to die rather than suffer the indignity of hearing nurses talking about having access to ‘my bottom’, but it’s not far off.
+I recently wrote that I would not go as far as saying that I would prefer to die rather than suffer the indignity of hearing nurses talking about having access to ‘my bottom’, but it’s not far off.
 But this is what I heard behind the curtain next to me.
 Once again, there were no banned words.

 3. Here is the third reason.
 I reject the right of a person, even a group of people, to tell me how I should speak, just because they are important, have degrees (including medical degrees!) or have other trappings of authority.
 And while I don’t want to use the arguments of elitism, I don’t particularly buy the notion that medical or psychological elites have the right to tell oiks like me to ‘speak proper’.